7 Business Signage Tips for Maximum Impact

 Low-Involvement Call to Action

-The more you ask people to do, the less likely they are to do it.
+The simpler the action, the more likely people are to follow through.
 In the experiment, a sign that asked drivers to wave had 2.5x more engagement than asking them to honk their horn.
 This example shows us how the most effective messaging can be as simple as "Next Right".
 So be direct, but don’t ask too much from your readers when selecting messaging for your digital LED sign.

 Simple Design